26 Nov Good Vs. Bad Anxiety?

 What can we do about anxiety?

 Self-help and self-care should be high on your list of priorities if you live with anxiety.
-If you think it’s becomes out of control, find a therapist to work with or consult your GP.
+If you think it is becoming out of control, find a therapist to work with or consult your GP.
 Medication can work but it’s never what helps you recover fully.
 Medication simply dumbs down the feelings and emotions created by anxiety and puts a plaster over a sore that will never heal.

 Physically changing your body posture will have a massive impact on your confidence.
 It forces your brain to recognise a positive stance and therefore shifts your negative thinking.